cfunkz/fastapi-easylimiter/README.md

 - Multi-rule prefix matching
   - Capable of global rate-limits and per-route
 - Standard rate-limit headers
-  - X-RateLimit-Limit
+  - `X-RateLimit-Limit`
-  - X-RateLimit-Remaining
+  - `X-RateLimit-Remaining`
-  - X-RateLimit-Reset
+  - `X-RateLimit-Reset`
   - Retry-After on `429` responses
+  - Correct tracking for remaining time sent in headers
 - Proxy Aware
   - Uses `'X-Forwarded-For'` only when the sender is trusted
   - Rejects spoofed XFF headers